burst-apps-team/burst-wiki/burst-wiki.md

 ### Energy-Efficient

 Burst uses minimal computational resources beyond that required for initial setup.
-It is estimated that a Burst transaction one 400th of the energy required to process bitcoin[1] transactions.
+It is estimated that a Burst transaction uses one 400th of the energy required to process a bitcoin[1] transaction.
 This makes Burst eco-friendly and green.
 It can be mined using something as small as a Raspberry Pi.

 ### Fair Release